yuriyarabskyy/BuchRechMc_Server/notes_for_me.md

 How exactly does a CSRF attack work?
 And in what way does this X-XSRF-TOKEN offer protection?

+// TODO

+1. Change the role to enabled in the users class!

 # Lessons learned

 ```java